 This is the way Franco-Americans hang out.
 It is different from the way New England Yankees hang out, or Latinos hang out, or African-Americans hang out although if asked to define these differences I’d find myself on thin ice.
 I do know that it is as familiar as my own hand and as loveable as my best friend.

 What are we doing in affirming this sameness, in basking in this familiarity?
 The obvious question to ask is whether this affirmation of sameness is about excluding the other.
 Are we building a Great Wall of self-identification in order to hold back the barbarians or is this something else?

 “It’s about love.
 I love these people and they love me.”
-So said Cajun musician and poet Zachary Richard with his characteristic drawl in a documentary about Franco-Americans.
-It’s about love, Monsieur Richard, if we want it to be.
+So said Cajun musician and poet Zachary Richard in the film about Franco-Americans, Réveil -Waking Up French.
+It’s about love, Monsieur Zachary, if we want it to be.